How Hearing Works

 - From the eardrum, these sound vibrations pass to the bones in the middle ear then to the cochlea which causes fluid and tiny hair cells in the cochlea to move

-- Movement of the hair cells in the cochlea creates neural signals which are then harnessed by the auditory nerve which then transmits them to the brain for sound and speech interpretation
+- Movement of the hair cells in the cochlea creates neural signals which are then picked up by the auditory nerve which then transmits them to the brain for sound and speech interpretation